eckarthik/HideMe/README.md

    }
 ]
 ```
-You can get the proxies like shown below
+You can get the proxies by creating a **ProxiesList** object and then calling get method on that

 ```python
 from hideme.proxy_collector import ProxiesList